mfraser4/comp151-project1/README.md

 ### initmutation

 The initial mutation rate.
 This number must be in the range [0,1].
-A value of 0 indicates no mutation, and a value of 1 indicates every chromosome mutates.
+A value of 0 indicates no mutation, and a value of 1 indicates every chromosome gene mutates.

 ### ratedecrease